 Nobody knows what causes stuttering.
 Many researchers think that small glitches in a child’s brain might interfere with the timing and rhythm of his speech.
 Just as some kids have trouble catching fly balls, some simply don’t have the verbal coordination to speak clearly.
 Stuttering can run in families, and it’s four times more common in boys than in girls.
 The condition has nothing to do with intelligence, and it’s definitely not a sign of bad parenting or hidden psychological problems.
-Stressful events such as moving to a new city can make stuttering worse, but they don’t cause the problem in the first place.
+Stressful events such as moving to a new house or going to a new daycare can make stuttering worse, but they don’t cause the problem in the first place.

 How can I help my child improve his speech?

-If your child stutters, he needs your understanding and support.
+Whether your child stutters or is simply still learning the tricks of language, he needs your understanding and support.
 Your encouragement will help him find his voice and stop any minor problems from getting worse.
 Here are some basic rules of thumb to follow:

-- When your child stumbles in a sentence, keep normal eye contact and calmly wait for him to finish.
+- When your child stumbles during a sentence, keep normal eye contact and calmly wait for him to finish.

 - Set aside time each day for pleasant, stress-free conversations.

 - Listen to your child instead of criticizing him.
 Telling him to “start over” or “slow down” can just feed the problem by making him feel nervous and self-conscious.